Demi-Xia/test_bootcamp_final/README.md

 # Data Bootcamp Final Project

-This is my final project (Excexutive Summary)
+This is my final project

 Upload EDA and Modeling Notebook